Monuments and Statues (Self Guided), Warsaw

 2) Jan Kiliński Monument

 Jan Kilinski is another monument dedicated to a 1794 Warsaw Uprising hero.
 This monument commemorates a humble shoemaker who fought bravely during the Uprising.
 As he fought hard to defend his beloved city, he was wounded twice.
-For several years afterwards, the shoemaker was imprisoned in St. Petersburg.
+For several years afterwards, the shoemaker was imprisoned in Saint Petersburg.

 Col. Tadeusz Kociuszko nominated him for the honor of being commemorated through a monument.
 Stanislaw Jackowski erected the Jan Kilinski Monument in honor of this hero in the year 1936.
 The statue was removed from Krasinski Square by the Germans during World War II and taken to the National Gallery.
 Germans were retaliating for the removal of a German plaque from Copernicus’ statue.